xfliu1995/teaching_book/part-iii.-ngs-data-analyses/4.network/co_expression.md

 #Call the network topology analysis function，choose a soft-threshold to fit a scale-free topology to the network
 sft=pickSoftThreshold(datExpr, powerVector = powers, verbose = 5)
 ```

+A brief look of the output from the command line:

 ```text
 #pickSoftThreshold: will use block size 5000.